mallen234/electron/presentation.md

 - Electron Builder

-  - Configure you packagaing : package.json
+  - Configure your packagaing : package.json

   - Run the packaging